Art History - National Moderator's Report

 91485: Examine the impact of media and processes on art works

-The standard was able to be met where the selected art works used distinctly different media and processes, and where the impact of these media could clearly be observed within the features of the art works.
-For example, examining how Warhol's silkscreen prints of Coca Cola bottles and sculptural Brillo Boxes had an impact on his Pop Art style and meanings about consumerism, can provide an appropriate scope to meet the standard.
+The standard was met when students selected art works that employed distinctly different media and processes and where the effects of these choices were clearly identifiable in the features of the art works.
+For example, examining how Rauschenberg’s use of found objects and mixed media impacted on his ‘combine’ style, and Neo Dada meanings such as challenging notions of high art, would provide an appropriate scope for meeting the standard requirements.

 91486: Construct an argument based on the interpretation of research in art history

-This standard requires students to research a topic relevant to Art History, and select and discuss points of view from the research to develop an argument that reaches conclusions.
+This standard requires students to research a topic relevant to Art History and select and discuss points of view from the research in order to construct an argument that reaches conclusions.

 91487: Examine the different values placed on art works